superb-sushi/duuck/README.md

 ```

 Scan the QRCode in the terminal with your LynxExplorer App to see the result.

 Click on `Navigate to Bounty Screen` to interact with the relevant portion of the App.
+(Kindly ignore `Navigate to live Video Screen`)